surajsunrays/Devops-Interview-Questions/README.md

 ## Source Control
 ### What types of source control programs are you comfortable with?
 I'm comfortable with Git, which most popular, open source , Highly Secured , reliable, Distributed Source Control (VCS, Version Control System) System.
+### What are the benefits of using source control?
+To keep track of each an every change in the source code, we need Source Code Management System.
+Not only this,SCM will offer various feature for software development teams.
+While in Software development, we need to keep track of each an every activity of code.
+Because many of the developers need to contribute in the single product development.
+Below some of the issue developer facing if there is not an SCM.<br>
+<b>1.
+Where to submit changes</b><br>
+More often developers need a single place to commit/submit their code.
+While in software development , lots of lines of code has to be submitted and merged to the main branch of software developemnt.
+Due to this all developers need the single place to submit /commit their code frequently.
+<b>2.
+Collaboration among teams</b><br>
+Many of the developers in software development are working different parts of software, side-by-side.
+While sometimes they need to comunicate between each other for some kind of functionality in the software.
+At that time collaboration between the developers is very important.
+Also there are so many others teams are working on different part of software like testing or QA teams.
+Thus the collaboration between the teams is much important.
+<b>3.
+Frequent commits </b><br>
+As we know that its not possible and suitable to complete some large task at one shot, developers will cut such tasks in small units and then start working on such units.
+Once this units are developed developers will need to commit this unit frequently.
+To handle such Frequent commit and code changes SCM is much important.
+<b>4.
+Reverting changes</b><br>
+As the development goes on , at some point it is possibly happen that, some buggy code is commited to the main branch of software , due to which software will goes into the buggy state.
+Such cases , we need to revert back to the state where our software is free from that buggy code.
+Thus reverting back into the state where everything is working fine as expected is much important.
+<b>5.
+Adding new Feature in Software</b><br>
+While in agile methodology , where we deliver software as a part of features , we need to work on each feature while the software development grows.In such cases , adding the new feature code in the main branch is not a good way. for such situation, we need to create new branch for such feature and when we sure that the feature development is complete and working as expected , we need to add/merge this new feature branch to our main software branch.
+<b>6.
+And so on </b><br>
+To efficiently solve such issues and provides effective communication, collaboration, speed to the development teams, we need SCM.
 ## Linux
 ### How can you view running processes?
 We can use ```top``` command for that. ```htop``` we can use for interactive process viewer.